Services and Compatibility

 1. What is Liferay Subscription Services?

-Liferay Subscription Services includes support services and a wide range of resources to help you successfully plan, deploy, and manage your mission-critical projects from start to finish.
-As a customer, you can reference our exclusive knowledge resources, download the latest fixes or releases, request specific fixes that you need for issues in your project, and have access to Liferay support engineers to assist with Liferay DXP issues.
+Liferay Subscription Services includes support services and a wide range of resources to help you successfully plan, deploy, and manage your Liferay projects from start to finish.
+You can reference our knowledge resources, download the latest releases, or visit our Customer Portal to access a number of self-service Support resources as well as report issues to Liferay support engineers to assist with Liferay DXP issues.
+For more information about all the resources available to you through the Customer Portal, please see this article.

 2. How do I know what is covered and what is not covered under Subscription Services?

-The general guideline is that Subscription Services should be viewed as product support.
-The product is designed with intended functionality and any behaviors or issues that conflict with the intended functionality will be verified and resolved.
+Generally speaking, Subscription Services offers product support.
+The product is designed with intended functionality and any behaviors or issues that conflict with the intended functionality will be verified and resolved by Liferay Support according to our Subscription Services policies.
+For the latest versions of our Enterprise Services Agreement, please see this page.

 3. Where can I find more information about what is covered under Subscription Services?

-For specific details regarding support coverage please see our Support Coverage page.
+For specific details regarding support coverage please visit our Support Coverage page.
 This includes information about covering issues such as upgrades, clustering, performance, and customer development.

 4. What language(s) does Subscription Services offer support in?

-Our global support team communicates with customers in one of the following languages: English, Spanish, Portuguese, Japanese, and Mandarin.
-The designated language of support is dependent on the support region, as well as the line of support.
+Our global support team communicates with customers in one of the following languages: English, Spanish, Portuguese, or Japanese.
+The availability of support in these languages is dependent on the support region the customer is located in, as well as the line of support.

 Please see the following article which outlines the designated languages of support for each global region and channel: Support Language Matrix

-5. I am trying to use instructions found on Liferay.com and they're not working.
-Is this officially supported?
+5. I am trying to use knowledge found on Liferay sites and/or other sites and they aren't working.
+Are these officially supported?

-Our official documentation and knowledge base are fully supported under Subscription Services.
+Our Official Documentation and Knowledge Base are fully supported under Subscription Services (unless otherwise indicated).
 If you need to further verify how a particular feature is intended to behave, our Liferay support engineers will gladly assist you.
-Resources such as community and staff blogs, a community wiki, and forums are available, but not covered as part of Subscription Services.
+Resources such as community and staff blogs, a community discussions, and community slack threads are available, but not supported as part of Subscription Services.

 6. What if my production environment went down because of a Third-Party technology or because of a change in configuration settings?